-While the rate of skilled care during childbirth has increased from 58% in 1990 to 78% in 2016, mostly due to increases in facility-based births, giving birth in a health facility does not equate with a safe birth.
-The World Health Organisation (WHO) estimates that 303,000 mothers and 2.6 million newborn infants die annually around the time of childbirth, and many more are affected by preventable illness.
-A further 2.6 million babies are stillborn each year.
+While the rate of skilled care during childbirth has increased from 58% in 1990 to 83% in 2020, mostly due to increases in facility-based births, giving birth in a health facility does not equate with a safe birth.
+The World Health Organization (WHO) estimates that 295,000 mothers and 2.4 million newborn infants die annually around the time of childbirth, and many more are affected by preventable illness.
+A further 2 million babies are stillborn each year*.

 Improving quality of care – to a point where health care is safe, effective, timely, efficient, equitable and people-centred – and patient safety is therefore critical if we want to accelerate reductions in maternal and newborn mortality and meet the Sustainable Development Goals.

 * Unless otherwise stated, all data on this page represents the most recent data available.
 Please visit our Newborn Numbers page and download the Excel spreadsheet to explore the data further.

 the number of countries currently leading the Quality of Care Network

 women and babies die due to complications in pregnancy, childbirth and in the first month of life